Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 5. Eat the right foods

 Foods you should reach for: fruits, vegetables and lean proteins such as chicken and fish.
 Dental problems such as tooth loss, dry mouth and gum disease in older age may be diet-related.
-These issues have been associated with a diet low in fruits and veggies and high in saturated and trans fats and processed meats.
-That’s according to a recent British Journal of Nutrition study.*
+These issues are linked to a diet low in fruits and veggies and high in saturated and trans fats and processed meats.*

 6. Ask for help if you need it